I signed a Lien Waiver, but I haven’t gotten Paid What Can I Do?

 (9) All suppliers furnishing rental tools, appliances, machinery, or equipment for the improvement of real estate.

-So, as you can see, Georgia casts a wide net allowing many categories of workers to claim materialmen’s liens on their construction projects if they are not paid.
+So, as you can see, Georgia’s lien laws casts a wide net allowing many categories of workers to claim materialmen’s liens on their construction projects if they are not paid.
 You probably knew that electricians and plumbers could file liens; now, you know that architects, foresters, surveyors, and many others may also be entitled to claim a lien to help them collect on past due accounts.
-Please contact the Cobb Law Group to help with all your lien filing needs today!

 We receive a lot of telephone calls from subcontractors and suppliers who are seeking to file mechanics or materialmen liens.
 And, we are frequently asked why they should use a law firm to file their construction liens when the internet offers lien filing services who promises to do the same work for less money.
 That’s a good question.
 Here are some of the things we usually tell people: